 The WYCA offers several different activities--similar to after school clubs but do not provide additional credits-which Cadets can sign up for or try out.
 These activities are referred to as Small Unit Training.
-The following are what we intend to offer this cycle:
+We anticipate the following this cycle: